abdullmustyy/HNG10/2-CRUD/DOCUMENTATION.md

    > _As seen in the image, `Mark` was `DELETED` since the `:id` that was provided in the endpoint was that of `Mark`, and the expected response was returned._

 ## Domain
-View HNGxCRUD API's homepage ↗ [HNGxCRUD API](https://abdulhngx-crud.onrender.com)
+Follow this link to view HNGxCRUD API's homepage ↗ [HNGxCRUD API](https://abdulhngx-crud.onrender.com)